TrustlyInc/trustly-react-native-example/README.md

 <img src="docs/images/rn_print.png" width="25%" height="25%" style="display: block; margin: 0 auto" />

-In this case, we need to avoid the Widget calling the Lightbox immediately when the user selects a bank because we need to get the `amount` value to fill the `establishData` first.
-To achieve this, we need to add a piece of JavaScript inside the Widget (as in the `trustly.tsx` file).
+In this case, we need to prevent the Select Bank Widget from calling the Lightbox immediately when the user selects a bank, as we first need to obtain the `amount` value to populate the `establishData`.
+To achieve this, we need to add a piece of JavaScript inside the Select Bank Widget, as shown in the `trustly.tsx` file.

 ```js
 const TrustlyWidgetBankSelected = (data) => {